Graffham: History

 Graffham was listed in the Domesday Book (1086) in the ancient hundred of Easebourne as having 13 households: seven villagers and six smallholders; with land for ploughing, woodland for pigs and a church, the parish's value to the lord of the manor was £8.

 In the 1861 census, the parish covered 1658 acre and had a population of 410.
 Selham was still a separate parish covering 1042 acre with a population of 123.

 Demography

 In the 2001 census, the parish covered 11.81 km^{2} (2,917 acres) and had 229 households with a total population of 510 of whom 229 residents were economically active.
 The population at the 2021 Census was 517.

 Amenities

-The village of Graffham contains three pubs The Forester's Arms The White Horse, and The Three Moles (just across the parish boundary in Selham), a recreation ground, a village shop, the Anglican parish church of St Giles, which was largely rebuilt between 1874 and 1887, and a primary school.
+The village of Graffham contains three pubs The Forester's Arms, The Woodcote (formerly The White Horse), and The Three Moles (just across the parish boundary in Selham), a recreation ground, a village shop, the Anglican parish church of St Giles, which was largely rebuilt between 1874 and 1887, and a primary school.
 Seaford College, an independent school, is close by.